Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/README.md

 * [NGSIM project webpage](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm)

-### Smoothing approach:
+### Smoothing Approach:
 There are three main approaches that can be used to smooth the dataset, which are:

 1. Smooth all four variables i.e. X, Y, velocities and accelerations
 2. Smooth X, and Y, then differentiate velocities and acceleration
 3. Smooth X and Y, then differentiate velocities, smooth velocities, differentiate acceleration, and finally smooth acceleration

-We rely on the second approach and we use the [Savitzky-Golay filter](https://docs.scipy.org/doc/scipy-0.16.1/reference/generated/scipy.signal.savgol_filter.html) implemented in the python scipy.signal library
+We rely on the second approach and we use the [Savitzky-Golay filter](https://docs.scipy.org/doc/scipy-0.16.1/reference/generated/scipy.signal.savgol_filter.html) implemented in the python scipy.signal library.

+The Savitzky-Golay filter requires a smoothing window which dictates the number of points used to smooth a current data  point.
+We use separately a  window of 11 and 21.
+1/10

+**NOTE.** we apply the filter on the Local_X and Local_Y and not the Global_X and Global_Y values since they are based on the coordinate system.

-### Requirments
+### How To Use

-conda environment
-3.6 pythong

-how to use
+There are two main ways you can make use of this repository:

+-- The first is for anyone who isn't interested in the technical details, but only wants to use the smoothed dataset.
+The smoothed dataset can be download from the smoothed dataset folder.

+-- The second way, a more complex one, is targeted for programmers, who maybe interested in the behind the seen code built in python 3.6 to smooth the data.

+Follow the read me file in each corresponding folder for more details.

 ### References
 [1] Montanino, Marcello, and Vincenzo Punzo. "*Making NGSIM data usable for studies on traffic flow theory: Multistep method for vehicle trajectory reconstruction.*" Transportation Research Record 2390.1 (2013): 99-111.